crag-h4k/AI-Machine-Learning-and-Data-Structures-Resources/README.md

-# AI/Machine Learning and Data Structures
+# AI/Machine Learning and Data Structures Tutorials

 ### I'm working on a list of resources and tutorials for learning about data structures, algorithms, and AI/Machine Learning.